ankitkadyan06/ankitkadyan06/README.md

 <h1 align="center">Hi 👋, I'm Ankit Kadyan</h1>
-<h3 align="center">An efficient full-stack web developer with skills in HTML, CSS, JavaScript, React, mongodb, Bootstrap.Innovative, task-driven professional in web-designing, proficent in developing databases, user interfaces, writing & testing Codes, and implementing the featured based on the feedback.</h3>
+<h3 align="center">An efficient Frontend web developer with skills in HTML, CSS, JavaScript, React, Bootstrap.
+Innovative, task-driven professional in web-designing, proficent in developing databases, user interfaces, writing & testing Codes, and implementing the featured based on the feedback.</h3>
 <br/>

 Hi there 👋